-So how do you honor your boundaries and avoid getting stuck in resentment?
+So how do you honor your boundaries and avoid resentment?

 One of our personal financial boundaries is that we don’t give money that supports unhealthy behaviors.
-If the family member in question has an issue with drugs, alcohol, gambling, or hoarding, it’s best to find other ways to help.
+If the family member in question has an issue with drugs, alcohol, gambling, or hoarding, we prefer to find other ways to help.
 Giving a hoarder money to buy more stuff hurts them more than it helps.

-In situations where you feel the money would be used in a way that is harmful to the individual, consider other ways you can help.
-Buy them groceries, bring them home cooked meals, or a bag of clothing.
+In situations where the money would be used in a way that is harmful to the individual, consider other ways you can help.
+Buy them groceries, bring them home-cooked meals, or a bag of clothing.
 Offer to help them better manage the resources they do have.
 Volunteer to help them create a budget or manage their bills and expenses.
 You could even offer to pay for a class to help them learn the skills they need to get back on track.
 There are so many wonderful and creative ways you can help.

 And here’s a coaching pro tip.
 ALWAYS put the ball in their court when it comes to taking action.
 Ask them to send you an email with dates when you could schedule a sit-down to work on a budget.
 Have them gather statements and send you copies before you meet.
-If you’re buying them a course, have them sign up for the class and cut them a check immediately upon receiving the receipt.
-Their action on the front end is a good predictor of future follow-through.
+If you’re buying them a course, have them sign up for the class and cut them a check upon receiving the receipt.
+Their action on the front end is a good indicator of future follow-through.

-There are few subjects that are more complicated than family and finances.
-It’s safe to say that it’s something we all encounter at some point in our lives.
-If not with family, most everyone has had that friend that never paid them back or took advantage of them.
+There are few subjects that are more complicated than relationships and finances.
+It’s safe to say that it’s something we will all encounter at some point in our lives.
+If not family, almost everyone has had that friend that never paid them back or took advantage of them.

-The important thing is that you stick to your boundaries and do what’s right for you and your family.
+Knowing how to communicate and stick to your boundaries will help you navigate these situations more easily.
 If you don’t feel good about a situation, you’re not obligated to do it, even if it’s family.
 It’s better to be direct and say no upfront than dealing with resentment that could fester for years.